 I get a lot of requests online for help identifying wild foods – especially fungi.
 I welcome these – it is a pleasure to help people improve their knowledge and gives me an opportunity to sharpen my identification skills.
 Win-win.
 But I feel a little guidance to people looking for help with ID would make the exchange more useful to both them and me.
-So here are a series of guidelines – my “rules” if you like – with an explanation of why.
+So here are a series of guidelines as to how best to frame enquiries.

 Its easiest to start with a genuine example of exactly how NOT to ask for help.
+This is an extreme example, but it is the easiest way to point out some of the difficulties.
 I will mostly refer here to the identification of fungi, but most of the lessons are transferable to plants.
-This was a Tweet, but I have received many similar on this website, facebook and by email.
+This example was sent as a Tweet, but I have received many similar on this website, facebook and by email.
 (I have changed the pictures for convenience).

 “Are any of these edible?”